Tharun11102003/100-days-challenge-/README.md

 Day 8: Leap year check

-Day 9: 1.vowels and consonants count
+Day 9: vowels and consonants count

+Day 10: Find the Majority Element

+Day 11: Sort a List Without Using the Sort Method

+Day 12: Implement a Linked List

+Day 13: Implement a Number Guessing Game

+Day 9: 1.Armstrong Number Checke

 ... (add more days as you progress)